Crozzers/string-fixer/extensions/vscode/README.md

 ## Requirements

 `ms-python.python` extension is required.
-Your selected interpreter also needs to have `string-fixer` installed as a module
+Your selected interpreter also needs to have `string-fixer` installed as a module.
+You can install it by running `python -m pip install string-fixer`.

 ## Extension Settings

 This extension contributes the following settings:

+* `string-fixer.folder`
-* `string-fixer.folder`: The folder containing the `pyproject.toml` file used to configure the library.
+  - The folder containing the `pyproject.toml` file used to configure the library.
 Defaults to the current workspace folder.
+  - This should be relative to the root of the workspace folder.
+* `string-fixer.preFormatter`
-* `string-fixer.preFormatter`: Run another formatting extension against the code before running string-fixer.
+  - Run another formatting extension against the code before running string-fixer.
 Ruff and Black are supported.
 Defaults to doing nothing.